Meet Our Faculty

 Composition | DMA Program Director

-She has served on the faculty of California Arts University, Kangnung National University, Seoul Women’s University, Bethesda University, and more.
-She also taught at UCLA’s Department of Music as a Teaching Assistant.
-Currently, she is the Conductor of the IAMS Youth Orchestra & Chamber Ensemble and Music Director of the New California Conservatory Youth Ensemble.
-She also serves as Resident Composer for the Love-in-Music Orchestra, Bethel Korean Church Orchestra, and UBF Orchestra.
+In addition to her academic work, Dr. Hwang serves as conductor of the IAMS Youth Orchestra and Chamber Ensemble and as music director of the New California Conservatory Youth Ensemble.
+She has also served as resident composer for the Love-in-Music Orchestra, Bethel Korean Church Orchestra, and UBF Orchestra.

 Yumi Kim